awakenweb/beverage/EXTEND.md

 Extend Beverage
 ===============

-Beverage is modular and is based on Symfony Console component.
+Beverage is modular and is based (mostly) on Symfony components.

 You can simply extend it by creating your own custom modules and commands.